marty777/adventofcode2025/Puzzle notes.md

 <details>
 <summary>Discussion</summary>

 That was a fun exercise in lateral thinking.
-It occurs to me that you could easily rotate the input file and read the numbers more conventionally that way, but composing them vertically is a good exercise.
+It occurs to me that you could easily rotate the input file and read the numbers more conventionally that way, but composing them vertically is good practice.
 </details>